Halifax professional interpreting services

 - A medical interpreter for a doctor’s visit

-- A pair of simultaneous interpreters with technical equipment for a large meeting
+- A pair of simultaneous translators with technical equipment for a large meeting

-- A team of interpreters to cover a broad set of languages at a large conference
+- A team to cover a broad set of languages at a large conference

 What kinds of professional interpretation are there?

-Consecutive interpretation means that the speaker says a few sentences and then pauses for the interpreter to translate.
+Consecutive interpreting means that the speaker says a few sentences and then pauses for the interpreter to translate.
 This is usual for smaller or less formal meetings.

-Simultaneous interpretation is done while the speaker is talking, without interruption.
+Simultaneous translation is done while the speaker is talking, without interruption.
 It requires equipment for the translator, the speaker and the audience (microphone, headphones, speakers).
 This is usual for larger meetings or conferences.

 Chuchottage (from the French word for ‘whispering’) is a variant on simultaneous translation, where an interpreter speaks in a low voice to a small number of listeners, without equipment.
 This is usual when only a few participants at a meeting do not understand the language spoken.